345.00, Employee Information System (EIS)

 2. Review of Sworn Member Data Upon Transfer:

 2.1.1.
-This requirement applies to all temporary assignments (TDY, acting supervisor, etc.) that are in effect for more than thirty (30) continuous days, as well as a return to normal status from a temporary assignment (including all types of leave described in Directive 210.21, Leaves of Service) in effect for more than thirty (30) continuous days.
+This requirement applies to all temporary assignments (TDY, acting supervisor, etc.) that are in effect for more than thirty (30) continuous days, as well as a return to normal status from a temporary assignment (including all types of leave described in Directive 210.21, Leaves from Service) in effect for more than thirty (30) continuous days.

 2.2.
-Prior to completing a sworn member’s performance evaluation conducted in accordance with Directive 215.00, Sworn Represented Member Performance Evaluations, or Human Resources Administrative Rule 9.02, Performance Management, supervisors will review the information available in EIS, including the various external data sources, PDT, and AMS.
+Prior to completing a sworn member’s performance evaluation conducted in accordance with Directive 215.00, Member Performance Evaluations, or Human Resources Administrative Rule 9.02, Performance Management, supervisors will review the information available in EIS, including the various external data sources, PDT, and AMS.

 2.2.1.
 EIS contains aggregate and comparison data that may be useful in completing the evaluation and facilitating a career development conversation.